nipunmanral/Spoken-Language-Identification/README.md

 The wav files have 16KHz sampling rate, single channel, and 16-bit Signed Integer PCM encoding.

 ## Notes about the code
-Thee code has been divided into 6 blocks.
+The code has been divided into 6 blocks.
 Kindly refer to the following notes to comment/uncomment the blocks as needed

 - The code in Block 1 is used to extract the mfcc features provided and write them into a dataset “mfcc_dataset.hdf5”.
 This part of the code can be commented out if the hdf5 file already exists.